cymetrics/domRecon/README.md

                         -e options will be applied to discovered records.
 If no check options are specified, records are simply printed
+  -j, --json            Print json format output.
+This effectively compiles
+                        all failed checks into json format.
+No warnings or passed checks are included.
 ```

 For example, to check everything on the base domain and all enumerated subdomains: